KPCOFGS/Timer/README.md

 `--hours HOURS` Optional.
 Number of hours to sleep (default: 0)

-`--repeat-times REPEAT-TIME` Optional.
+`--repeat-times REPEAT_TIME` Optional.
 Number of times to repeat the message (default: 3)

 `--message MESSAGE` Optional.
 Message to repeat (default: "Time is up")